Activision Blizzard lawsuit alleges discrimination, sexual harassment, and 'frat boy' culture

 Multiple examples are cited, including a story involving an employee suicide which the California department connects to harassment.

-Complaints to Activision Blizzard's human resources staff, as well as executives including Blizzard President J. Allen Brack, were ineffective as "complaints were treated in a perfunctory and dismissive manner and not kept confidential", which resulted in staff who complained being "subjected to retaliation, including but not limited to being deprived of work on projects, unwillingly transferred to different units, and selected for layoffs."
+Complaints to Activision Blizzard's human resources staff, as well as executives including Blizzard President J Allen Brack, were ineffective as "complaints were treated in a perfunctory and dismissive manner and not kept confidential", says the suit, which resulted in staff who complained being "subjected to retaliation, including but not limited to being deprived of work on projects, unwillingly transferred to different units, and selected for layoffs."

-Other women were assigned to lower-level roles, paid less, and passed over for promotion, it claims, "in favor of male counterparts who lacked the same experience or qualifications but who were friends with the male head of the unit.
-A newly promoted male supervisor delegated his responsibilities to his now female subordinates in favor of playing Call of Duty."
+Other women were assigned to lower-level roles, paid less, and passed over for promotion, says the suit, "in favor of male counterparts who lacked the same experience or qualifications but who were friends with the male head of the unit."

+"A newly promoted male supervisor delegated his responsibilities to his now female subordinates in favor of playing Call of Duty," it reads.

 Before the lawsuit was filed, alternative methods of dispute resolution were apparently attempted, though ultimately "the parties involved were unable to resolve the administrative complaints".
 On behalf of the plaintiffs, the DFEH is requesting damages, unpaid wages, and compensation of an amount to be determined by a jury trial.